Skip to main content

 Coffin Bread (Guan Cai Ban)

-Tainan specialty - thick toast hollowed out and filled with creamy seafood or chicken stew.
-Named for coffin-like appearance.
+A Tainan specialty of thick toast hollowed out and filled with a creamy seafood or chicken stew.
+The name comes from its coffin-like shape.

 Allergens: